Non-small-cell lung cancer: Advanced/metastatic NSCLC

 The treatment approach for people who have advanced NSCLC is first aimed at relieving pain and distress (palliative), but a wide variety of chemotherapy options exists.
 These agents include both traditional chemotherapies, such as cisplatin, which indiscriminately target all rapidly dividing cells, and newer targeted agents, which are more tailored to specific genetic aberrations found within a person's tumor.
 When choosing an appropriate chemotherapy approach, the toxicity profile (side effects of the drug) should be taken into account and balanced with the person's comorbidities (other conditions or side effects that the person is experiencing).
 Carboplatin is a chemotherapy agent that has a similar effect on a person's survival when compared to cisplatin, and has a different toxicity profile from cisplatin.
 Carboplatin may be associated with a higher risk of thrombocytopenia.
 Cisplatin may cause more nausea or vomiting when compared to carboplatin treatment.
 PD‐L1 inhibitors are more effective and lead to longer survival with fewer side effects compared to platinum-based chemotherapy.
+Because PD-L1 inhibitors often face acquired resistance (AR) with extensive regions of tumor hypoxia, research is being conducted on the potential to combine those PD-L1 inhibitors with hypoxia-activated prodrugs, such as evofosfamide or CP-506.

 At present, two genetic markers are routinely profiled in NSCLC tumors to guide further treatment decision-making - mutations within epidermal growth factor (EGFR) and anaplastic lymphoma kinase.
-Also, a number of additional genetic markers are known to be mutated within NSCLC and may impact treatment in the future, including BRAF, HER2/neu, and KRAS.
+Also, several additional genetic markers are known to be mutated within NSCLC and may impact treatment in the future, including BRAF, HER2/neu, and KRAS.
 For advanced NSCLC, a combined chemotherapy treatment approach that includes cetuximab, an antibody that targets the EGFR signalling pathway, is more effective at improving a person's overall survival when compared to standard chemotherapy alone.

 Thermal ablations, i.e. RFA, cryoablation, and microwave ablation, are appropriate for palliative treatment of tumor-related symptoms or recurrences within treatment fields.
-People with severe pulmonary fibrosis and severe emphysema with a life expectancy less than a year should be considered poor candidates for this treatment.
+People with severe pulmonary fibrosis and severe emphysema with a life expectancy of less than a year should be considered poor candidates for this treatment.

 EGFR mutations

 Roughly 10–35% of people who have NSCLC will have drug-sensitizing mutations of the EGFR.
-The distribution of these mutations has been found to be race-dependent, with one study estimating that 10% of Caucasians, but 50% of Asians, will be found to have such tumor markers.
-A number of different EGFR mutations have been discovered, but certain aberrations result in hyperactive forms of the protein.
+The distribution of these mutations is race-dependent, with one study estimating that 10% of Caucasians, but 50% of Asians, will be found to have such tumor markers.
+Many different EGFR mutations have been discovered, but certain aberrations result in hyperactive forms of the protein.
 People with these mutations are more likely to have adenocarcinoma histology and be nonsmokers or light smokers.
-These people have been shown to be sensitized to certain medications that block the EGFR protein known as tyrosine kinase inhibitors specifically, erlotinib, gefitinib, afatinib, or osimertinib.
+These people are sensitized to certain medications that block the EGFR protein known as tyrosine kinase inhibitors specifically, erlotinib, gefitinib, afatinib, or osimertinib.

 Reliable identification of mutations in lung cancer needs careful consideration due to the variable sensitivity of diagnostic techniques.

+Lazertinib was approved for medical use in the United States in August 2024.